ONGOING SCENE STUDY

 About the Class:

+Actors are assigned scenes to perform with scene partners, and material will be prescriptively assigned from plays, screenplays and/or television scripts.
 Classes are limited to 12 students.
-Class is on a 4-week cycle and meets once a week.
+This six-week class will meet once a week, with an additional hold date.
 Once you are enrolled in the class, you may renew your spot.
 If you give it up, and wish to rejoin, you will be placed on the wait-list for the next cycle.

 About the Class: